IchBinLeoon/anisearch-discord-bot/README.md

 ### News
 - `aninews:` Displays the latest anime news from Anime News Network.

+- `crunchynews:` Displays the latest anime news from Crunchyroll.

 ### Help
 - `help [command]:` Shows help or displays information about a command.